LogoHistorical Figure MBTI

 Why not INTP?

-The INTP builds internal systems and engages the world reluctantly, on its own terms, when the world is willing to meet it on intellectual ground.
+The INTP builds internal systems and engages the world reluctantly, on its own terms.
 Voltaire did the opposite: he went looking for fights, cultivated audiences, staged his own celebrity, and was constitutionally incapable of detachment from the social arena.
-An INTP of comparable intelligence—think Hume, or the Kant of the pre-critical period—produces work of systematic depth from a position of relative social withdrawal.
-Voltaire's work is systematically shallow in the best sense: it covers enormous terrain rapidly, sacrificing comprehensive architecture for maximum impact.
+An INTP of comparable intelligence—think Hume, or Kant—produces work of systematic depth from relative social withdrawal.
+Voltaire's work covers enormous terrain rapidly, sacrificing architecture for impact.
 He needed the stage; the INTP needs the study.

 Voltaire was not the deepest mind of his century, but he was its most consequential one—the ENTP who understood that ideas require performance, that reason requires an audience, and that the fight against tyranny must be conducted with wit sharp enough to draw blood.